Ursula Martinez is a London based theatre maker.

 In 1998, with collaborator Mark Whitelaw, she created her first theatre show A Family Outing, an autobiographical theatre piece starring herself and her parents, which received rave reviews at the Edinburgh Fringe.

 Martinez and Whitelaw produced two more autobiographical shows, which together with A Family Outing, formed a trilogy entitled ‘Me, Me, Me!’, which was presented at Barbican B.I.T.E 2006.

 Other solo shows include My Stories, Your Emails, co-commissied by Barbican and IQUN, and Free Admission, co-commissioned by Southbank, London and Firece Festival, Birmingham.

 In 2017 she co-created Wild Bore, an international collaboration with Adrienned Truscott (US) and Zoe Coombs Marr (Australia), commissioned by the Malthouse in Melbourne.

-Martinez is an original cast member of the contemporary circus/cabaret phenomena La Clique / La Soirée.
-She is also an associate artist with iconoclastic performance provocateurs Duckie, with whom she created the smash-hit Olivier Award winning show C’est Duckie!
+Martinez is an original cast member of the Olivier Award-winning circus phenomena La Clique / La Soirée.
+She is also an associate artist with progressive performance purveyors Duckie, with whom she created the smash-hit Olivier Award winning show C’est Duckie!

-For all her thetrical accolades, Martinez is probably most well known for pulling hankies out of her vagina!
+For all her theatrical accolades, Martinez is probably most well known for pulling hankies out of her vagina!